Phongsiri33013Winsan2020TH/MyWinaTheatre-For-uploading-long-GIF-to-show-in-Minecraft-/README.md

 **Ex.
 Drama on TV (1 part of it), short cartoon that show on TV.**

+**Because Minecraft role-play city time is shorter than real-life and player may boring if movie without sound.**

 Upload in pull request.

 Name like this: